oVirt/ovirt-engine-sdk-java/ovirt-engine-sdk-java/README.md

     $ git push origin 3.5.7.0 HEAD:refs/heads/sdk_3.5

-To finish the release you need to do an additional change that prepares for the next development iteration, basically setting the version number to the next expected one in the `Makefile` and in `setup.py` and adding the `-SNAPSHOT` suffix.
+To finish the release you need to do an additional change that prepares for the next development iteration, basically adding the `-SNAPSHOT` suffix in the `pom.xml` file.
 Commit e9b76aa is a good example.
-Note that this change will usually contain the correct next version number, so usually there is no need to change it when doing next release.
+Note that this file will usually already contain the correct next version number, so usually there is no need to change the version number itself, only add the `-SNAPSHOT` suffix.

 Packaging
 ---------